chef/chef-web-docs/content/ohai.md

 Ohai ships several optional plugins that you can enable in the [client.rb configuration file](/config_rb_client/).

+- `:Grub2` - Information from the Linux Grub2 bootloader
 - `:IPC` - SysV IPC shmem information (New in Chef Infra Client 16)
 - `:Interupts` - Data from /proc/interrupts and /proc/irq (New in Chef Infra Client 16)
 - `:Lspci` - PCI device information on Linux hosts.